cloudsmith-io/cloudsmith-api/bindings/java/src/docs/MetricsApi.md

 <a name="metricsPackagesList"></a>
 # **metricsPackagesList**
-> PackageUsageMetricsResponse metricsPackagesList(owner, repo, page, pageSize, finish, packages, start)
+> PackageUsageMetrics metricsPackagesList(owner, repo, page, pageSize, finish, packages, start)

 View for listing package usage metrics, for a repository.